• Disease Overview

 Summary

-COL4A1/A2-related disorders are rare, genetic, multi-system disorders.
-They are typically characterized by abnormal blood vessels in the brain (cerebral vasculature defects), eye development defects (ocular dysgenesis), muscle disease (myopathy) and kidney abnormalities (renal pathology); however, many other aspects of the syndrome including abnormalities affecting the structure of the brain (cerebral cortical abnormalities) and lung (pulmonary) abnormalities continue to emerge and the full spectrum is still uncharacterized.
-There are notable differences in the specific signs and symptoms (clinical heterogeneity), and different organs are affected to different degrees between patients โ€“ even among members of a family who carry the same gene variant.
+COL4A1/A2-related disorders are rare genetic disorders that affect many organs and systems of the body.
+They are typically characterized by abnormal blood vessels in the brain (cerebral vasculature defects), eye development defects (ocular dysgenesis), muscle disease (myopathy) and kidney abnormalities (renal pathology); however, the full spectrum of this syndrome is not yet completely characterized and there are many other aspects of the syndrome including abnormalities affecting the structure of the brain (cerebral cortical abnormalities) and lung (pulmonary) abnormalities that can be part of the spectrum of the disease.
+There are notable differences in the specific signs and symptoms (clinical heterogeneity) and different organs are affected to different degrees between patients, even among members of a family who carry the same gene variant.

-Abnormal blood vessels in the brain are a major consequence of COL4A1 and COL4A2 gene variants.
-The outcomes are highly variable ranging from brain hemorrhage before birth (in utero) leading to cavities in the brain (porencephaly) to mild age-related brain abnormalities that can only be observed on a specialized x-ray called magnetic resonance imaging (MRI).
-COL4A1/A2-related disorders follow an autosomal dominant pattern of inheritance.
+The abnormal blood vessels in the brain are caused by COL4A1 and COL4A2 gene changes (variants).
+The health problems in affected people are highly variable ranging from brain hemorrhage before birth (in utero) leading to cavities in the brain (porencephaly) to mild age-related brain abnormalities that can only be observed on a specialized x-ray called magnetic resonance imaging (MRI).

 Introduction